 Sponsors may not be in the paid employ of a project that they sponsor; other kinds of personal affiliation with projects, such as trustee, mentor, or volunteer relationships are entirely acceptable.

 You should ask your sponsor to look over your application form before submitting so that they can give you support and feedback (there is the option to save the form and access it via your email and a password).

 The selection process has two parts - all applications are initially read and scored against criteria to create a shortlist.
-The Selection Panel then meets and has five-minute telephone calls with each of the shortlisted projects - this will take place from 10.30am - 12 noon on Thursday 28th February.
+The Selection Panel then meets and has five-minute telephone calls with each of the shortlisted projects - this will take place from 4pm on Wednesday 4th September.
 This is designed in part to judge the ability of your proposed presenter and it is therefore essential that they be available for this call.
 All projects are informed of the outcome a few days after this meeting.

 Typically four organisations will be selected to present at each event, with the aim of getting a good range of issues and geographies covered.
 TFN always receives more applications than slots available and it is a competitive environment but will we endeavour to give feedback to both selected and rejected applicants.

 Selected projects are required to attend a meeting with the TFN team prior to the event.
 This will take place from 2.30 - 5.00pm on Thursday 19th September in central St Albans (venue TBC).